 - Create a private channel

-While there are situations for which private communication (via direct messages and private channels) is preferable, it’s best when teams default to public channels so that anyone in your organization can find the information they need when searching for it in the future.
+While there are situations for which private communication (via direct messages and private channels) is preferable, default to public channels so that anyone in your organisation can find the information that they need when searching for it in the future.

 Slack ships with two default channels,

-- Automated or machine-generated channels filled with data populated by apps and services your company uses, e.g.,
+- Automated or machine-generated channels filled with data that are populated by apps and services that your company uses, e.g.

-When you add logical prefixes to channel names, like
+When you add logical prefixes to channel names, such as

-#nyc-office, a channel’s purpose is clear to others.
-Plus, when you use them extensively, it helps others predict channels they might need.
+#ldn-office, a channel’s purpose is clear to others.
+And when you use them extensively, it helps others to predict channels that they might need.
 For example, your teammates could create

-#nyc-sales to coordinate with the New York-based sales team.
+#ldn-sales to coordinate with the London-based sales team.

 When creating channels for active projects, use names that start with the prefix